Last Updated on October 16, 2023 by Tim Wells

 I’m looking for something different, aren’t you?

-You won’t see Netflix, YouTube, Kodi, Plex or Spotify on this list.
-Even though they’re great apps, they’ve been talked about enough.
+You won’t see Netflix, YouTube, Kodi, Plex, or Spotify on this list.
+These are great apps for Android TV, but we’ve heard about them enough already.

-Best Web Browser: Puffin TV
+Best Android TV Web Browser: Puffin TV

-Puffin TV won easily.
 In the end, it wasn’t even close.

-I love Puffin TV’s layout.
-The main menu takes up the left side of the screen.
-There are only a few options and they’re all easy to see from across the room.
-Once you click on an option, the menu disappears and your web page fills the entire screen.
+The simple main menu takes up the left side of the screen, and there are only a few options that are easy to see from across the room.
+Once you click on an option, the menu disappears, and your web page fills the entire screen.

-All of your menu options, including back, refresh, zoom and even adding bookmarks are just a click away.
+All your menu options, including back, refresh, zoom, and even adding bookmarks, are just a click away.

 Let’s talk about the performance.

 I’d heard it was fast, but I didn’t expect it to be this fast.
 Puffin TV easily won every speed test – twice as fast as most of the other browsers!